What’s the difference between gross sales vs. net sales?

 You’re providing too many allowances

-If you find your business offering allowances on a regular basis, something needs to change.
-Continually offering allowances not only impacts your revenue, but it can make it harder to accurately forecast your future sales.
+Continually offering allowances not only impacts your revenue, but it can also make it harder to accurately forecast future sales.

 Review the reasons behind the allowances and see if you can spot any common themes.

-For example, if 80% of allowances are due to a delay in shipping, you know where to look to put things right.
+For example, if 80% of allowances are due to shipping delays, you know where to look to put things right.

 Use Pipedrive to manage your revenue

-Pipedrive’s revenue management software allows sales teams to track revenue, sales (including gross and net sales) and invoices – all from one location.
+The revenue management software in Pipedrive’s CRM allows sales teams to track revenue, sales (including gross and net sales) and invoices – all from one location.

-Instead of clicking back and forth between various Excel spreadsheets, Your sales team can easily access key information from wherever they are, share instant updates and use our reporting and analytics to delve deeper into their sales performance.
+Instead of relying on spreadsheets or manual templates, your sales team can easily access key information from wherever they are.
+With Pipedrive, they can share instant updates with one another and use the software’s reporting and analytics to delve deeper into their sales performance.

 Final thoughts